bchanudet/verdaccio-sqlite/README.md

 #### `add_user`: New user query

-This query allows users to create a new record in the MySQL database.
+This query allows users to create a new record in the database.

 This query has two parameters in this exact order: